Brronnie/Social-Attention-for-Traffic/README.md

 │   │   │   │   │   │   ├── ego_attention_2h.json
 ```
 ## Results
-The raw data and visualisations of the experiments can be found in the '''\experiments''' folder.
+The raw data and visualisations of the experiments can be found in the `\experiments` folder.